 Because of that, beneath the park is a very complex way of tunnels, that served for different purposes over the time.
 It provided refuge for Serbian rebels during the First Serbian uprising against the Ottoman Turks in 1806, for example.
 Serbian Orthodox Church is using some of the underground facilities for safeguarding their relics, and Nazi-Germans had their warehouses there throughout the course of the World War II.
-Some of the tunnels are now open to visitors.
+From time to time, some of the tunnels open up to the visitors.

 In the first half of the 19th century on the spot of today's park was the cemetery, which was moved by the beginning of 1900's.
 However, a large number of graves were left in the ground.
 The plans for constructing the park were made before the WWII, but only in 1954 it was officially open.
 Some of the headstones that were left from the cemetery were used to pave the surface, especially the steps, and it was visible to the sharp eye.
 You could notice years of birth or death under your feet as you stroll through the park.